The Medical Scientist Training Program provides rigorous training for students interested in a career in clinical medicine and basic science research.

 The MST Program trains combined degree students to become proficient and successful clinicians and investigators who are able to:

-- Communicate research results effectively through oral presentations at scientific seminars, conferences, and other venues.
+- Communicate effectively through oral presentations at seminars, conferences, and venues

-- Develop ancillary skills, where necessary, to obtain positions in a wide range of biomedical venues.
+- Develop ancillary skills to obtain positions in a wide range of biomedical venues